divagr18/googlerag/Explanation.md

 For image inputs, the system recognizes that traditional text processing is irrelevant.
 Instead of trying to OCR the image and then process the text, it leverages multimodal vision models that can directly understand visual content.

-The system passes the image URL directly to Groq's Llama-4-Scout-17B vision model.
+The system passes the image URL directly to Gemini's 2.5 Flash multimodal vision model.
 This model can analyze charts, diagrams, scanned documents, and any visual content without needing intermediate text extraction.
 The latency is slightly higher than raw text because vision models are computationally more complex, but it's still much faster than OCR followed by text processing.

 ```
-Image URL → Groq Vision Model → Direct Analysis
+Image URL → Gemini Vision Model → Direct Analysis
               ↓
-         Llama-4-Scout-17B
+         Gemini's 2.5 Flash
          (Multimodal vision)
 ```